KEVINRTIPPLE at VERIZON dot NET

 Members on any setting can post to discussion by emailing

-or by logging in to Shortmystery and clicking "New Topic" or "Reply" on an existing topic.
+or by logging in to shortmystery and clicking "New Topic" in the left sidebar or "Reply" on an existing message.

 New members begin on moderated status, meaning the president or vice president reviews members' first posts to ensure they are not spammers.
 After this, members may post without review.

-Yahoo!
-Groups and most email programs automatically quote entire messages when you hit "Reply".
+Most email programs automatically quote entire messages when you hit "Reply".
 In order to keep our messages and digests quickly downloadable for members with varying Internet access speeds, please quote only the specific points to which you are replying.
-Delete any extraneous text, and keep signature lines short.
+Delete any extraneous text.

 Do not post entire nonfiction articles or interviews to Shortmystery for the same length and copyright concerns.
 You may instead quote excerpts with attribution, paraphrase, and provide URLs to the full text stored elsewhere.